sccn/sccn.github.io/others/Compiled_EEGLAB.md

 {:toc}
 </details>

-Refer to this document for installing the compiled version of EEGLAB.
+Refer to this document for step-by-step instructions on installing the [compiled version of EEGLAB](Compiled_install.md).

 Installation for MATLAB
 ------------